 Label Shapes and Sizes

-Your product container or packaging determines the right size and shape for your label.
+Your product container or packaging determines your label’s right size and shape.
 Whether you use custom pouches, glass jars, medicinal bottles, or plain product boxes, it’s important to keep these tips in mind:

 - Rectangle shapes are the most popular because they have more space for design and content.

 - Avoid label creases from tapered containers that gradually change their dimensions by choosing a smaller size or a tapered custom shape.